Overview

 The Texas Health and Human Services Commission (HHSC) has approval from the Centers for Medicare and Medicaid Services (CMS) to implement the Uniform Hospital Rate Increase Program (UHRIP) for hospital services statewide.
 Further information on the UHRIP program may be obtained on our Uniform Hospital Rate Increase Program page.

-SDA Add-On status verification is in process through July 27, 2017.
+Standard Dollar Amount (SDA) Add-On status verification is in process through July 27, 2017.
 Please review your SDA Add-On information and submit any changes on the Status Verification form.